codingABI/TransistorTesterSH1106Perfboard/README.md

 A battery driven TransistorTester with a SH1106 display, rotary encoder on a perfboard.

-Code and idea from Karl-Heinz Kübbeler and Markus Frejek:
+Code and idea from Karl-Heinz Kübbeler and Markus Frejek (Thank you all):
 - https://github.com/Mikrocontroller-net/transistortester-
 - https://www.mikrocontroller.net/articles/AVR_Transistortester

-Thanks!

 ![Usage](assets/images/Usage.jpg)